-The book was so popular he was asked to read from it to audiences around the world, which gave him the honour of having one of the first major successful speakers tours) where he made as much from speaking as he did from writing the book – a business model that hold true for many speakers today.
+The book was so popular that Dickens was asked to read from it to audiences around the world, which gave him the honour of having one of the first major successful speakers tours.
+Dickens ended up making as much from speaking as he did from writing the book – a business model that hold true for many speakers today.

 But that’s not all!

-So May had his friend Denver Gillen sketch some reindeer from the local zoo with red noses.
-These drawings won over the boss and the book went to print.
-2.4 million books were handed out by the end of 1939 – thanks to word of mouth viral marketing.
+May had his friend Denver Gillen sketch some reindeer from the local zoo with red noses.
+These drawings finally won over the boss and the book went to print … and reprint and reprint.

-May’s brother-in-law, singer Johnny Marks, took his poem and turned it into a song which was recorded by Gene Autry (after many people turned it down as not being commercial enough).
-The song is now the second top selling song of all time, second only to “White Christmas“.
+May’s brother-in-law, singer Johnny Marks, took the poem and turned it into a song which was recorded by Gene Autry after many people turned the song down as not being commercial enough.
+The song is now the second

 Have a wonderful, safe and fun-filled Christmas – and whenever you hear A Christmas Carol or Rudolph the Red Nosed Reindeer, think of the difference the right words at the right time written by a brilliant copywriter (cough – you can call us, we are superb with words) can make to your business and your life.

 Like this backstory?
 Check out the backstory to the guy who invented the shopping trolley – one of the world’s true geniuses.